 If you’re selling online courses you might choose AccessAlly, WooCommerce with add-ons, or Thrivecart with add-ons.

-If you’re selling coaching you might choose PayPal, WooCommerce with add-ons, or Thrivecart with add-ons.
+If you’re selling coaching and booking or scheduling time, you might choose PayPal, WooCommerce with add-ons, or Thrivecart with add-ons.

 If you’re selling services you might choose AccessAlly, WooCommerce with add-ons, or Thrivecart.

-We’ve covered a lot today, but the most important part to getting started with selling on WordPress is to start.
+We’ve covered a lot today, but the most important part of selling online is to start.